CelesteGiraffe/Hardstuck/Hardstuck/docs/PLUGIN.md

 The plugin hooks into BakkesMod's plugin lifecycle and Rocket League game events.
 Right now the important parts are the backend, API client, and payload builders.The in-game GUI overlay is NOT implemented yet and should be considered TODO.

-Primary runtime flow (current submission): game events & input → backend/payload builder → API client → external front-end app for telemetry/tracking.
+Primary runtime flow (current submission): game events & input → backend/payload builder → API client → external front-end app for telemetry/tracking (see https://github.com/CelesteGiraffe/Hardstuck-frontend).

 ---